-This hawk may easily be mistaken for other raptors, especially “light phase” Short-tailed Hawks (Buteo brachyurus), which have yellow ceres (not orange) and does not show the broad white tail band, and forest-falcons, like the Slaty-backed Forest-Falcon (Micrastur mirandollei) and Collared Forest-Falcon (Micrastur semitorquatus), both having long tails.
+This hawk may easily be mistaken for other raptors, especially “light phase” Short-tailed Hawks (Buteo brachyurus), which have yellow ceres (not orange) and do not show broad white tail bands, and forest-falcons, like the Slaty-backed (Micrastur mirandollei) and Collared (Micrastur semitorquatus), both of which have noticeably longer tails.

 The Semiplumbeous Hawk uses the “sit-and-wait” hunting technique, whereby it patiently perches quietly about 20 feet high and slowly scans for prey.
-Another interesting hunting technique employed by this clever hawk is to follow troops of White-faced Capuchins (Cebus capucinus).
+Another interesting hunting technique employed by this clever hawk is to follow troops of White-faced Capuchin Monkeys (Cebus capucinus).
 While the frolicking monkeys forage through the forest canopy, they disturb other creatures, including lizards, which are then caught by the ever-vigilant hawk.
 A rather sneaky technique indeed!
-Small reptiles are on the menu, including whiptail lizards (Ameiva spp.), geckos, anoles and small snakes.
+Small reptiles are on the menu, including Whiptail Lizards (Ameiva spp.), geckos, anoles and small snakes.